altareen/altareen.github.io/index.md

 Project Website(username: `hpotter` password: `magicwand`) | Languages/Frameworks
 --------------- | --------------------
-A [Book Search System](https://cs50beyond-booksearch.herokuapp.com/) which allows users to search for books by an author's name, or by book title. | `Python`, `Flask`
 A [Stock Portfolio Manager](https://finance-stocks.herokuapp.com/login) which models a virtual stock market. | `Python`, `Flask`
 A [Course Registration System](https://lesson-registration.herokuapp.com/login) for a fictional high school, built with Flask. | `Python`, `Flask`
 A [Course Registration System](https://academic-registration.herokuapp.com/) for a fictional high school, built with Django. | `Python`, `Django`